 These cookies stay fresh for days in an air-tight container, in fact I think the flavor even improves the day after baking.
 There's just something about the extra time that makes them taste especially yummy the next day, or later.
 One more reason why these are some favorite cookies in my house, wonderful to enjoy any time of year too.
 What a perfect cookie.

 This great recipe was adapted by one I found in the back of a paperback cookbook published in 1955.
 It's called Family Fare, Food Management and Recipes and it is full of recipe treasures.
 Thank you to cousin Cheryl for sharing that little "crinkled" cookbook with me!

 More Dessert Ideas

 If it's a cookie you're craving, I highly recommend Peanut Butter Cookies, this recipe makes cookies that are so chewy and delicious.
+Soft in the center with crispy edges.
+What delicious cookies!
 Just don't tell the kids they are made with some whole wheat flour.

 Be sure to give a star rating to the recipes you make from the Crinkled Cookbook.
 I always love hearing from you.
 Sharing is great too!
 Use the buttons after the recipe to text it with just one click or send it to family and friends on Pinterest and Facebook.
 Enjoy.